-The decision by the Nana A k u f f o A d d o l e d Administration to gradually remove restrictions has been met with mixed feelings by sections of the populace.
-Some have questioned the rationale behind the President's decision given the fact that at the time of lifting the partial lockdown and some Covid 19 associated restrictions on Accra, Kumasi and Kasoa, Ghana's case count was steadily rising.
-The Government led by the Ministry of Health and the Covid 19 Task Force has always maintained that their decision was backed by science.
-Improved contact tracing and surveillance with more testing capacity were some of the reasons given for the gradual removal of lockdown restrictions as at Monday April 20.
-Some nonessential businesses were allowed to open whilst the government encouraged all to practice some safety protocols.
-At the time, only few regions out of the 16 administrative regions of the country had officially recorded Covid 19 cases.
-Today (23.06.2020), on the 100th day since the country recorded its first two cases, all 16 regions have recorded active cases with calls for support to manage the situation in these regions.
+The decision by the Nana Akuffo Addo led administration to gradually remove restrictions has been met with mixed feelings by sections of the populace.
+Some have questioned the rationale behind the President's decision given the fact that at the time of lifting the partial lockdown and some Covid-19 associated restrictions on Accra, Kumasi and Kasoa, Ghana's case count was steadily rising.
+The government, led by the Ministry of Health and the Covid-19 Task Force, has always maintained that their decision was backed by science.
+Improved contact tracing and surveillance, with more testing capacity, were some of the reasons given for the gradual removal of lockdown restrictions as at Monday 20th April.
+Some non-essential businesses were allowed to open, whilst the government encouraged all to practice safety protocols.
+At the time, only a few regions out of the 16 administrative regions of the country had officially recorded Covid-19 cases.
+On the 100th day since the country recorded its first two cases, all 16 regions had recorded active cases, with calls for support to manage the situation in these regions.